History of George Town, Penang: 1977–2008

 In 1985, the Penang Bridge, then the longest bridge in Southeast Asia, was opened for traffic.
 The 13.5 km bridge spans the Penang Strait between George Town's southernmost suburb of Gelugor and Perai in Seberang Perai, making it the first road link between Penang Island and the Malay Peninsula.

 In the 1990s, as George Town's banks began reassessing their spatial requirements to accommodate larger business volumes, a number of commercial developments were launched along the city's Northam Road.
 The commercial skyscrapers along this coastal road quickly attracted various banking, auditing and other financial services, as the newer buildings offer greater office space and more advanced amenities that the colonial-era buildings at Beach Street lacked.
-By the early 2000s, Northam Road, along with the adjoining Gurney Drive, emerged the city's second Central Business District.

-Also in the early 1990s, the Penang state government, then led by Koh Tsu Koon as the Chief Minister of Penang, drew up plans for the development of Penang Hill near the city.
+Also in the early 1990s, the Penang state government, then led by Koh Tsu Koon as the chief minister of Penang, drew up plans for the development of Penang Hill near the city.
 This drew considerable backlash from Penang's civil societies, concerned about the potential environmental degradation of the forested hill.
 The plan was ultimately scrapped.

 At the turn of the century, the city's non-governmental organisations (NGOs) turned their attention to the city centre itself, where the Rent Control Act was being repealed.
 In the preceding decades, the Act had protected the city's low-income residents from eviction by preventing property tenants from increasing rentals arbitrarily.
 When it was nullified in 2001, property rentals soared rapidly.
 Residents and smaller businesses, unable to cope with the rental hikes, moved out of the city centre, further contributing to the hollowing out of the city centre.
 Unscrupulous private developers took advantage of the situation and demolished several pre-war heritage buildings within the city centre for redevelopment, while other historic buildings fell under neglect.
 In response, NGOs based within the city, such as the Penang Heritage Trust, began to mobilise public support and form strategic partnerships for the conservation of these historic buildings.